What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Good to know:

 We use different theorems to solve complex networks.
-Generally, Complex network can be solved by the following two methods.
+Generally, Complex networks can be solved by the following two methods.

 plz upload direct and equivalent method